 User Case: Can I Sync iCloud and Dropbox

-iCloud Photos is the storage service that Apple offers for users to store photos, videos, screenshots, etc. With iCloud Photos, users can access and view their pictures without limitations of place and time.
+iCloud Photos is the storage service that Apple offers users to store photos, videos, screenshots, etc. With iCloud Photos, users can access and view their pictures without limitations of place and time.
 However, to some extent, iCloud Photos is not that convenient for Windows users.
-Contrastingly, Dropbox is practical for both Windows and iOS operating systems.
+By contrast, Dropbox is practical for both Windows and iOS operating systems.

 And that’s when most users utilize both iCloud and Dropbox at the same time.
 In this situation, syncing photos between two cloud storage solutions is inevitable for better management.
 But how?
-The following content offers you 3 simple methods on different devices.
-After reading, you can take the one that suits you most.
+Read on to learn some different methods to sync iCloud Photos with Dropbox in different devices or situations.

 Tip: In case you want to know more about Dropbox vs Google Drive vs iCloud.

-How to Sync iCloud Photos to Dropbox on Mac/Computer
+How to Sync iCloud Photos to Dropbox [Manual]

 If you are using a Mac, then iCloud is already installed and there will be an iCloud folder on your Finder.
 All you need to do is to install Dropbox on your Mac.
 And similarly, there will be a Dropbox folder generated automatically on your Mac as well.